TORCH OF MACAU

-As a Dominican, I would say that I am always instigated by the dream of St. Dominic’s mother before she had him; “a dog jumped from her womb holding a torch and set everything around them on fire”.
+As a Dominican, I would say that I am always instigated by the dream of St. Dominic’s mother before she had him; a dog jumped from her womb holding a torch and set everything around them on fire.
 This kind of vision is not only impressive but also awesome!
-Given the Order’s charism for zealous preaching of the Gospel, the story and the play on words seemed fitting!
+Given the Order charism for zealous preaching of the Gospel, the story and the play on words seemed fitting!

 This is my simple story:

-Thinking of how to name the group, I didn’t hesitate since the dream was prescient due to a play of words in Latin: although Father Dominic named it Order of Preachers, it would later come to be known as the Dominicans; in Latin, that’s Dominicani, which is very similar to domini canis, or “dog/hound of the Lord.”
+Thinking of how to name the group, I did not hesitate since the dream was prescient due to a play of words in Latin: although Father Dominic named it Order of Preachers, it would later come to be known as the Dominicans; in Latin, that Dominican, which is very similar to Domini Canis, or dog/hound of the Lord.
 Timely, Macau is drenched in materialism because of the presence of casinos all around.
-And so I’ve thought of a name suitable to what will become the mission of our Lay in Macau, to be faithful like our Father Dominic de Guzmán in proclaiming the Gospel and guarding the faith and the truth from modern heresy; and to rouse people from today’s blind adherence to an ephemeral world; undoubtedly my brother priests agreed with me.
+And so I have thought of a name suitable to what will become the mission of our Lay in Macau, to be faithful like our Father Dominic de Guzman in proclaiming the Gospel and guarding the faith and the truth from modern heresy; and to rouse people from today’s blind adherence to an ephemeral world; undoubtedly my brother priests agreed with me.

 Lastly, they are here with us now not only to enrich the Order, the Church, and the World around us through the richness of their vocation but to journey with us through the path that our Father Dominic had trudged.

 We pray for these new members of our Order, the Lay Dominican- Torch of Macau, for their zeal and enthusiasm in illuminating at least this little corner of the world- Macau as faithful hounds of the Lord.